-We ensure additional safeguarding considerations are given to the vulnerabilities of children who have a place in our resourced provision.
-All of these children have a speech and language specialist assigned to them that works with them individually and in the classroom.
-All of these children are identified on the classroom provision map, which ensures all efforts are made to raise awareness of their additional needs.
-We are aware that there might be small changes in behaviour, which may signify children are experiencing issues at school or home which may need further investigation, when there are communication difficulties meaning that children cannot verbalise their worries.
+• Ensure additional safeguarding considerations are given to the vulnerabilities of children who have a place in our resourced provision for children with social communication difficulties.
+All of these children have a 'key worker' assigned to them.
+All of these children have a pupil passport and in some cases a behaviour plan/risk assessment, which ensures all efforts are made to raise awareness of their additional needs.
+We are aware that there might be small changes in behaviour, which may signify children are experiencing issues at school or home which may need further investigation, when there are communication difficulties and therefore children cannot verbalise their worries.